mallison/github-test/README.rst

 Testing Github's behaviour with ReST docs.

-Testing TTW editing and pull requests and code review too!
+Testing Through The Web editing and pull requests and code review too!